Neural Representations for Modeling Variation in Speech: Discussion and conclusion

 \section{Discussion and conclusion}

-In this study, we investigated how several self-supervised neural models may be used to automatically investigate pronunciation variation without using phonetic transcriptions.
-We used neural representations to calculate word-based pronunciation differences for English accents, and Norwegian and Dutch dialects, and compared the results to human ratings of native-likeness for the English and Norwegian speakers.
-While these ratings were provided on crude (5 to 7-point) Likert-scales, where individual raters' biases or strategies may have affected their ratings, averaging across dozens of raters for each sample likely yields an adequate estimate of native-likeness for each speaker.
-Our experiments showed that acoustic distances computed with Transformer-based models, such as \texttt{w2v2-en}, closely match these averaged human native-likeness ratings for the English datasets, and that performance greatly depended on the choice of layer.
+In this study, we investigated how several self-supervised neural models may be used to automatically quantify pronunciation variation without needing to use phonetic transcription-based approaches.
+We used neural representations to calculate word-based pronunciation differences for English accents and Norwegian dialects, and compared the results to human perceptual judgements.
+While these ratings were provided on relatively crude (5 to 10-point) scales, and individual raters' biases or strategies may have affected their ratings, averaging across a large number of raters for each sample likely yields an adequate estimate of native-likeness or perceived dialect distance.
+Our experiments showed that acoustic distances computed with Transformer-based models, such as \texttt{w2v2-en}, closely match the averaged human native-likeness ratings for the English datasets, and that performance greatly depended on the choice of layer.
 This finding not only demonstrates that these layers contain useful abstractions and generalizations of acoustic information, but also shows that the final layers represent information that is tailored to the target objective (which was speech recognition instead of our present goal of quantifying acoustic differences).
-This result is in line with those in the field of natural language processing when using Transformer-based methods with textual data \citep{tenneyBERTRediscoversClassical2019, devriesWhatSpecialBERT2020}.
-In contrast to the selected layer, the \texttt{w2v2} and \texttt{XLSR} models appeared to be robust against the choice of reference speaker(s) to compare against.
+This result is in line with findings in the field of natural language processing when using Transformer-based methods with textual data \citep{tenneyBERTRediscoversClassical2019, devriesWhatSpecialBERT2020}.
+Furthermore, the \texttt{w2v2} and \texttt{XLSR} models appeared to be robust against the choice of reference speaker(s) to compare against.
 Even choosing a single reference speaker resulted in correlations that were not substantially different from those that used the full set.
 Interestingly, correlations on the basis of some words were not much lower than those on the basis of the full set of words, suggesting that a smaller number of words may already yield an adequate assessment of native-likeness.